 1. Harassment

-This is the most common form of cyberbullying, and is when someone (or a group of people) repeatedly sends messages, calls, or emails directly to you with a malicious or threatening intent.
-This harassment can occur on multiple social media platforms and mobile devices.
+This is the most common form of cyberbullying, and is when someone (or a group of people) repeatedly sends messages, calls, or emails to you with a malicious or threatening intent.
+This harassment can occur across multiple social media platforms and mobile devices.

 Cyberstalking is similar to harassment, as there is persistence in the perpetrator’s behaviors to attempt to reach their victim.
 The difference lies in the likelihood of cyberstalking to become more aggressive, and may possibly lead to stalking in-person.
 In some cases, there is also a stronger interest in the victim, whether positive or negative, which is not always the case in harassment.